guillemgt/l65_er647_gg457_js2837/README.md

 - MeanL65
 - ConvL65

 We use slurm to launch our experiments, sbatch scripts for this can be found in slurm_sweep_scripts and slurm_scripts.
 The base configuration files for the 3 datasets can be found in configs/Experiments.
+Other experiments can be found in bash_sweep_scripts and finished_sweep_scripts.

 ## Installation instructions: